Sitecore/Data-Exchange-Framework-Docs/data-exchange-framework/components/salesforce/pipeline-steps/read-objects.rst

-Read CRM Entities
+Read Salesforce Objects
 =============================

-This *pipeline step* is used to read entities from Dynamics CRM.
+This *pipeline step* is used to read object from Salesforce.

 Template Information
 -----------------------------